DominikRoy/RACD/README.md

 ```
 ### Instructions for Docker:
 - make sure [docker](https://docs.docker.com/engine/install/) is installed
-- clone the git repository of PPTM
+- clone the git repository of RACD
+- navigate into the ProVerif folder
-- the repository contains a `Dockerfile`, which builds the docker image.
+- the `ProVerif folder` contains a `Dockerfile`, which builds the docker image.
 Therefore, execute following command to create the docker image:
 ```
 sudo docker build -t proverif .
 ```